pnkjmndhl/coding-notes/bash.md

-## Bash Scripts:
+# Bash Scripts:

-# general
+## general
--'#!/bin/bash' shebang and path to the bash executable -'#' comment
+- `#!/bin/bash` shebang and path to the bash executable
+- `#` comment
--'bash ls.sh' to run the script
+- `bash ls.sh` to run the script
--'./ls.sh' to run an executable code
+- `./ls.sh` to run an executable code
--'ls.sh' if the file is exactly on the path environment variable
+- `ls.sh` if the file is exactly on the path environment variable

-# echo
+## echo
--special characters should always be escaped using backslash 'echo $ddd' to access ddd variable
+- special characters should always be escaped using backslash
+- `echo $ddd` to access ddd variable
--'echo ddd' prints exactly
+- `echo ddd` prints exactly
--'echo 'ddd'' even if it has variable inside, it comes out literally -echo "ddd" # middle ground ??
+- `echo 'ddd'` even if it has variable inside, it comes out literally
+- 'echo "ddd"' middle ground ??

 # working with variables:
 a=3